petersasi/deluge2-win-build/README.md

 ### 3-Aug-2020 - fix 3rd party plugins, build maintainability and readability

 1. Aded YaRSS2 plugin to the installer and re-added the files that were missing for those.
+2. Patched out the complex code in log.py trying (and failing on Windows) to monkey-patch the calling module's `log` attribute, and just leave the original warning there to help the users of 3rd party plugins using deprecated log interfaces.
-2. Create a single installer build script with paramteres
+3. Create a single installer build script with paramteres
-3. Added Build Menu cmd file from MHerz.
+4. Added Build Menu cmd file from MHerz.
-4. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
+5. Added a lib folder for common build code an createlinks.cmd to create a symlink to it into each build folder
-5. Made sure the curl we use is from the MSYS2 we installed, not the windows one.
+6. Made sure the curl we use is from the MSYS2 we installed, not the windows one.
-6. Reverted installing 7zip for windows and instead added it to the packages installed in MSYS2.
+7. Reverted installing 7zip for windows and instead added it to the packages installed in MSYS2.
-7. Start using color to make build messages pop more out of the build output
+8. Start using color to make build messages pop more out of the build output
-8. Unified Copyright notices in all CMD files
+9. Unified Copyright notices in all CMD files

 ### 3-Aug-2020 - fix missing files for Test connection